What is Fine-Grained Authorization?

 Over time, applications become more sophisticated.
 Their authorization requirements reflect this.

-The Customer Service role can impersonate users to make troubleshooting easier.
+• In the multitenant application, you add a Customer Service role that has the ability to impersonate users.
 Abuse of that feature could cause significant harm, so you want to restrict it.
 You decide that someone may impersonate a user only under the following conditions:

 • They are on the Customer Service team and